2 Peter 2

 ...not submitting themselves to the authority of the absolute Lord (v.1),

-...selling for their own gain, what Christ purchased with His own blood (v.3).
+...selling, for their own gain, people who Christ purchased with His blood (v.3).

 Peter and Paul warn that 'there shall be false teachers'-